amitjoshi24/ImagePadder/README.md

 ## Features

 - Preserve original image/video resolution and quality
-- Choose any background color (with optional transparency)
+- Choose any background color, with optional transparency
 - Create images with specific aspect ratios
-- Process multiple images at once
+- Process multiple images at once (website only, for now)
 - Pad videos to desired aspect ratios (command-line version only)
 - Works with all common image formats (JPG, PNG, HEIC etc.)